Anti-inflammatory

 Palo azul "exhibited significant anti-inflammatory activity"

-Palo azul tea has been used traditionally for over 300 years to improve the health of conditions such as arthritis, sciatica, rheumatism, lumbago and gout.
-Recently, several studies have found that palo azul showed anti-inflammatory activity and they've supported palo azul's effectiveness for these traditional uses.
+Palo azul tea has been used traditionally for over 500 years because of its powerful anti-inflammatory property.
+Recently, several studies have found that palo azul showed anti-inflammatory activity due to its flavonoid rich content and they've supported palo azul's effectiveness for its traditional uses.

 For example, a 2015 study found that palo azul "exhibited significant anti-inflammatory activity" and the researchers concluded that "the results of this study demonstrated that the bark of palo azul acts as an anti-inflammatory agent."

-This 2018 study concluded that "EE (palo azul) and its rich-flavonoids fractions inhibited secondary inflammatory reactions"Ā and "alsoĀ decreased the serum levels of pro-inflammatory cytokines."
+This 2018 study concluded that "EE (palo azul) and its rich-flavonoids fractions inhibited secondary inflammatory reactions" and "also decreased the serum levels of pro-inflammatory cytokines."

-AĀ 2011 studyĀ similarly concluded that palo azul's "fractions rich inĀ flavonoids induce an anti-inflammatory effectĀ in chronic inflammation."
+2011 study similarly concluded that palo azul's "fractions rich in flavonoids induce an anti-inflammatory effect in chronic inflammation."

 What are flavonoids?

-AnotherĀ 2018 studyĀ concluded that "EPE (palo azul)Ā exertedĀ in vitroĀ anti-inflammatory effects."
+Another 2018 study concluded that "EPE (palo azul) exerted in vitro anti-inflammatory effects."

-Lastly, thisĀ 2011 study found that "C. genistoides (palo azul)Ā showed a significant inhibition of the carrageenan-induced inflammation" and concluded that "these results give support to the use of this plant as an anti-inflammatory in traditional medicine."
+Lastly, this 2011 study found that "C. genistoides (palo azul) showed a significant inhibition of the carrageenan-induced inflammation" and concluded that "these results give support to the use of this plant as an anti-inflammatory in traditional medicine."

 P.S.
 Don't forget to share palo azul's magic with your loved ones!